-How can I find out if there is space at a hut?
+How can I find out if there is availability at a hut?

-Hut availability is accessible online, on each of our hut pages.
-To check availability for a hut, visit the Huts Overview Page and click on the hut that you’re interested in.
-In the At a Glance section on the top right side of the page there is a Check Availability button.
-Click this button to expand a calendar search and input your dates and numbers.
+Hut availability is accessible online on each of our hut pages.
+To check availability for a hut, visit this page and fill out the form.
+Click this button to expand a calendar search and input your

 Do I have to be an ACC member to stay at a hut?

 anyone may stay at the ACC’s huts.
 Our members do receive advance

 booking privileges at most of our huts (12 months vs 30 days) as well as

 reduced rates ($30/night vs $40/night).
 Find out more benefits of

 joining the club on our Membership page.
 Read all the fine print about bookings, cancellations and fees on our Booking Huts page.